OPENING OF THE GRADUATION EXHIBITION

 Emily Kanner / Graduate of Tulane School of Architecture in New Orleans, United States

 Ints Ivanovskis / Graduate of Forsberg School, Stockholm, Sweden

 Isabel Helena Redecke / Studying Product Design at University of Applied Sciences Potsdam, Germany

 Joanna Jarza / MA degree in Product Design, Academy of Fine Arts in Gdańsk, Poland

 Johanna Gschwandtl / Graduate of Arts and Design at the University of Applied Sciences Salzburg, Austria

-Julia Grandfield / Graduate of Design and Innovation for Sustainable Business at Parsons University
+Julia Grandfield / Studying Design Leadership for Business at Parsons School of Design

 Julia Reif / Studying Communication Design at University of Applied Sciences Mainz, Germany